Blind Inverse Game Theory: Jointly Decoding Rewards and Rationality in Entropy-Regularized Competitive Games: Blind Inverse Game Theory in Matrix Games

 We propose an algorithm to estimate $(\theta^*, \tau^*)$ from $N$ i.i.d. samples $\{(a^k, b^k)\}_{k=1}^N$ drawn from the QRE $(\mu^*, \nu^*)$.
 We first estimate the QRE using the empirical frequency estimators $(\hat{\mu}, \hat{\nu})$, and construct the estimated matrices $\hat{X} = X(\hat{\mu}, \hat{\nu})$ and $\hat{y} = y(\hat{\mu}, \hat{\nu})$.

-We propose the Normalized Least Squares (NLS) estimator (Algorithm \ref{alg:nls}).
+We propose the Normalized Least Squares (NLS) estimator.
+The complete pseudocode is provided in Appendix \ref{app:algorithms}.
 The core idea is to first estimate the ratio $\theta^*/\tau^*$ using standard least squares, and then use the normalization constraint to disentangle the two parameters.